-Kelp Has Been Touted As The New Kale, But It's Been Slow To Catch On
+Kelp Has Been Touted As The New Kale, But It Has Been Slow To Catch On

 "The momentum's been unbelievable ... we have requests to start farms in every coastal state in North America, 20 countries around the world," Smith says.

-Smith's farm is just off the coast of Connecticut, on the Long Island Sound.
+Smith's farm is just off the coast of Connecticut, on Long Island Sound.
 There are now farms up and down the New England coast, with more getting started in California and the Pacific Northwest.

-"We're growing, and people are eating it, Smith says.
-"This isn't like a cute little Brooklyn bee farm project creating nice little bottles of honey at the farmers market ... there are hundreds of thousands of pounds being produced and sold at this point."
+"We're growing, and people are eating it," Smith says.
+"This isn't like a cute little Brooklyn bee farm project creating nice little bottles of honey at the farmers market. ...
+There are hundreds of thousands of pounds being produced and sold at this point."

 Kelp can be used as a pasta substitute, as noodles, sautéed with butter and mushrooms, or ground into powder to use as seasoning.
 High end restaurants have also used seaweed as a side vegetable and on cookies.